fernandoem88/rcc-loader/README.md

 export default cssComponents

-// the following line is used for caching purpose
+// the following line is used for caching purpose: to not generate the file again if nothing changed in the css file
 // ##hash## #eso #ext= #cn= #ofn
 ```